initKmix -- A Novel Initial Partition Generation Algorithm for Clustering Mixed Data using k-means-based Clustering: Introduction

-There are two approaches to initialize the k-means clustering algorithm.
-In the first approach; random initial cluster centers, k data points are randomly selected and these point act as the initial cluster centers.
-In the second method; random initial partition, the data points are randomly assigned to k clusters, in this case the initial cluster centers are the center of these random clusters.
-With different initialization, k-means clustering algorithm generally leads to different final clusters.
-Hence, it is difficult to get reliable and consistent clustering results.
+In general, there are two type of approaches for initializing the k-means clustering algorithm.
+In the first approach, the random initial cluster centers, \textit{k} (the number of clusters) data points are selected randomly, which act as the initial cluster centers.
+In the second approach, the random initial partition, first randomly assigns a cluster to each data point and then compute the centers of these clusters.
+The k-means based clustering algorithms may suffer from several drawbacks \citep{kmeanclusterinitialization1}.
+Prominently, the k-means optimization function can stuck in the local minima; therefore, with a different initialization, the k-means clustering algorithm may lead to different final clusters.
+Hence, it is difficult to obtain reliable and consistent clustering results \citep{kmeanclusterinitialization1}.

-Similar to k-means clustering algorithm, \textbf{k}-\textbf{m}eans-based \textbf{c}lustering for \textbf{m}ixed \textbf{d}atasets (KMCMD) algorithms suffers from random initialization problem.
-Some initialization methods have been developed for KMCMD algorithms, with these initialization methods, the clustering results do not change in different runs \cite{Clustercenterinitialization,Clusterinitialization2,Jinyin2017539,WANGCHAMHAN,AhmadKharmonic}.
-However, these methods are either computationally expensive or do not produce consistent clustering results.
+Similar to the standard k-means clustering algorithm for numeric data, KMD algorithms also suffers from the random initialization problem.
+A few initialization methods have been developed for KMD algorithms \citep{Clusterinitialization2, Clustercenterinitialization,Jinyin2017539,WANGCHAMHAN,AhmadKharmonic}.
+However, these methods are either computationally expensive (quadratic complexity with respect to the number of data points) \citep{Clustercenterinitialization,Clusterinitialization2,Jinyin2017539} or do not produce consistent clustering results \citep{WANGCHAMHAN,AhmadKharmonic}.
+In this paper, our baseline KMD algorithm is the one proposed by Ahmed and Dey (\citeyear{AmirLipika2007}), \textbf{k}-\textbf{m}eans \textbf{c}lustering for \textbf{m}ixed \textbf{d}atasets with a mixed distance measure (KMCMD).
+The reason to choose KMCMD is that it has shown superior performance in comparison to other similar partitional clustering algorithms to cluster mixed datasets \citep{AmirLipika2007}.

-In this paper, we present \textit{initKmix}, a novel method to compute initial partition for a KMCMD algorithm.
-The initial partition is then fed to a KMCMD algorithm to cluster mixed datasets.
-The initial clusters produced by \textit{initKmix} do not change on different runs of the algorithm or by changing the order of the data points.
+In this paper, we present the \textit{initKmix} algorithm, a novel algorithm to compute the initial partition for KMCMD algorithm.
+The initial partition is then fed to KMCMD algorithm to cluster mixed datasets.
+The initial clusters produced by the \textit{initKmix} algorithm are stable across various runs of the algorithm or when the order of the data points is changed.
 This ensures consistent and reliable clustering results.
-Moreover, the time complexity of \textit{initKmix} is linear w.r.t. the number of data points; thus, it can be used with large datasets.
+Moreover, the time complexity of the \textit{initKmix} algorithm is linear w.r.t. the number of data points; thus, it can be used with large datasets.
+The \textit{initKmix} algorithm does not guarantee to find the global optima of the optimization functions of the KMCMD algorithm; however, the experiments suggest that the KMCMD algorithm with the \textit{initKmix} algorithm produces superior clustering results.
+The choice of \textit{k} is an important issue in the KMCMD algorithm \citep{clusternumber}; however, in this paper, we focus on finding the appropriate initial partitions with given value of $k$.